mycargus/pact-wiki/FAQ.md

 ### What does PACT stand for?

 It doesn't stand for anything.
-It is another word for a "contract".
+It is the word "pact", as in, another word for a contract.
 Google defines a "pact" as "a formal agreement between individuals or parties."
 That sums it up pretty well.

 ### How does Pact differ from VCR?